wing5wong/artisan-whs-static/source/_news/2019-10-16_whanganui-high-eyeing-nationals.md

 feature_image:
   credit: Supplied
   description: >-
-    The Whanganui High School A1 team are prepared for the biggest matches of their school careers at the national championships this week.
+    The WHS A1 team are prepared for the biggest matches of their school careers at the national championships this week.
   image: >-
     https://res.cloudinary.com/whanganuihigh/image/upload/v1571207325/News/Chron_7.10.19.jpg
 news_author: